WEID-Consortium/weid.info/spec.md

 In the initial version of the WEID specification of 2011, only OIDs below the WEID root arc 1.3.6.1.4.1.37553.8 could be used.
 In a later definition by Daniel Marschall, any existing OID can be written in WEID notation, by defining sub-namespaces.

-The registry of sub-namespaces (URN prefixes) has currently the following entries:
+The registry of sub-namespaces has currently the following entries:

 * Namespace `weid:` (Also called "Class C" WEID)
   * Root OID is `1.3.6.1.4.1.37553.8`